 An employee covered by the Act who is using or in possession of any controlled substance shall, prior to reporting for or remaining on duty time to perform safety sensitive functions, provide the Employer with a written statement from the prescribing physician reporting the physician's professional opinion of whether or not the prescribed medication which contains the controlled substance does or does not adversely affect the employee's ability to perform safety sensitive functions.
-If the Employer relieves the employee from the duty of performing safety sensitive functions on the basis of the information supplied by the employee and/or the employee's physician, at the Employer's discretion the employee may be placed on another assignment, if one is available for which the employee is qualified, or, if none is available for which the employee is qualified, the employee may be placed on leave until one becomes available, with the employee having the right to elect to charge the absence to accumulated leave credits for purposes of pay.
+If the Employer relieves the employee from the duty of performing safety sensitive functions on the basis of the information supplied by the employee may be placed on another assignment, if one is available for which the employee is qualified, or, if none is available for which the employee is qualified, the employee may be placed on leave until one becomes available, with the employee having the right to elect to charge the absence to accumulated leave credits for purposes of pay.